olliekeane123/be-nc-news/README.md

 GET /api/users -Serves an array of all users

+GET /api/users/:username  -Serves an object of one user specified by the :username parameter

 POST /api/articles/:article_id/comments -Inserts a new comment to the database and sends the comment body back to the client

 PATCH /api/articles/:article_id -Alters the vote property of the specified article (article_id) by the value of the voteDifference sent in the request, responds with updated article to the client